 Working to promote sustainability in hostels in Brazil has allowed us to experience a wide range of what this big and beautiful country has to offer.
-The last month, we – being Michael and Kaja – have explored the perhaps most famous state in the country: Rio de Janeiro.
+The last month, as a part of our Say HI to Sustainability project, we – being Michael and Kaja – have explored the perhaps most famous state in the country: Rio de Janeiro.
 Our brief conclusion is that this state has it all!

 A state that has it all

 Relative to its size, we have not really seen much of the Rio state.
 Still, we have experienced a great variety of nature and activities: from getting a glimpse of colonial architecture and gold export history in Paraty, being a part of the vibrant Rio de Janeiro city life, to hiking in endemic nature on Ilha Grande and watching turtles and whales from splendid beaches in Arraial do Cabo.
 Hostelling International offers several quality hostels throughout this state, and we highly recommend staying in some of them to have the ultimate base for exploring and enjoying.

 Rio de Janeiro is a perfect base for eco tourism, and we have picked some destinations we would recommend you to explore.

 Relax in car free surroundings on Ilha Grande